nthloop/Objektiv/README.md

 Building & Running
 ----------------------------------------

-browser-selector depends on ZeroKit, which is defined as a git submodule.
+browser-selector requires [CocoaPods][] in order to be built.

 After cloning this repository, run:

-    $ git submodule update --init
+    $ pod install

-in order to grab it.
-Next, you can just open the main `browser-selector.xcodeproj` in XCode,  and you're set.
+in order to grab dependencies.
+Also, make sure that you open `browser-selector.xcworkspace`, not `browser-selector.xcodeproj`.

 Credits
 ----------------------------------------

   a.
 ZeroKit by eczarny (MIT Licensed)
   b.
-DDHotKey by Dave DeLong
+MASShortcut by Vadim Shpakovski
   c.
 NSWorkspace+Utils from Mozilla's Camino project (Mozilla Public
       License)